Augmentative and alternative communication: Unaided AAC

 Unaided AAC systems are those that do not require an external tool, and include facial expression, vocalizations, gestures, and sign languages and systems.
 Informal vocalizations and gestures such as body language and facial expressions are part of natural communication, and such signals may be used by those with profound disabilities.
 More formalized gestural codes exist that lack a base in a naturally occurring language.
 For example, the Amer-Ind code is based on Plains Indian Sign Language, and has been used with children with severe-profound disabilities, and adults with a variety of diagnoses including dementia, aphasia and dysarthria.
 The benefits of gestures and pantomime are that they are always available to the user, usually understood by an educated listener, and are efficient means of communicating.

 In contrast, sign languages have a linguistic base and permit the expression of an unlimited number of messages.
 Approaches to signing can be divided into two major categories, those that encode an existing language, and those that are languages in their own right.
 In the United States of America, Signing Exact English may be considered the most widely used example of the former and American Sign Language as a common example of the latter.
 Signing is used alone or in conjunction with speech to support communication with individuals with a variety of disorders.
 The specific hand shapes and movements of sign and gesture require an individual to have adequate fine motor and motor planning skills.
 Sign languages require more fine-motor coordination and are less transparent in meaning than gestural codes such as Amer-Ind; the latter limits the number of people able to understand the person's communication without training.

 Aided AAC

 An AAC aid is any "device, either electronic or non-electronic, that is used to transmit or receive messages"; such aids range from communication books to speech generating devices.
 Since the skills, areas of difficulty and communication needs of AAC users vary greatly, an equally diverse range of communication aids and devices is required.

 Low-tech

 Low-tech communication aids are defined as those that do not need batteries, electricity or electronics.
 These are often very simple communication boards or books, from which the user selects letters, words, phrases, pictures, and/or symbols to communicate a message.
 Depending on physical abilities and limitations, users may indicate the appropriate message with a body part, light pointer, eye-gaze direction, or a head/mouth stick.
 Alternatively, they may indicate yes or no while a listener scans through possible options.

+Picture Communication Exchange System (PECS) is a commonly used low-tech communication system that teach individuals how to request, comment, and answer questions.